-Student Name: Incoming Grade:High School: Subject of Recomme endation (circle o ne): English 9 English 10 AP English Lang AP English Lit Students who register fo are expected to complete the commer work that may be requi Assess Classroom Perform ELA Te proficiency performent (7 th grade nance Set - Stud e acher Recomment on maturity, motion ormance on ELA portion of performance for incoming lent must meet at least on endation for current school g 9 th graders) e e.

-Note to students who fail to meet the criteria: A student may be enrolled in an honors/AP course by permission of the teacher.
-Students who fail to meet the requirements within the data set may be asked to submit a body of work to the teacher of the course and follow-up with a conference.
-Students interested in AP may also be asked to sit for a timed writing with the teacher of record.
+Student Name: Incoming Grade: н ligh School: Subject of Recomm endation (circle o ne): English 9 English 10 AP English Lang AP English Lit Students who register are expected to complete the o summer work that may be requ course in its entirety as well as ired.
+Asses Classroom Perfor ELA T based ar proficiency perf ssment (7 th grade mance Set - Stud Feacher Recomme d on maturity, moti ormance on ELA portion of performance for incoming lent must meet at least on endation for current schoo g 9 th graders) j e . permission of the teach to submit a body of wor interested in AP may al Note to students in no er.
+Students who fail k to the teacher of the so be asked to sit for on-honors education eria: A student may be enrolled to meet the requirements withi e course and follow-up with a c a timed writing with the teacher n courses who plan to register tion courses for 9th through 11th in the data set may be asked conference.
+Students er of record. er for Honors or AP:

-Note to students in non-honors education courses who plan to register for Honors or AP: Students who have taken non-honors education courses for 9th through 11th grade and are interested in Honors or AP courses must discuss their admission with their current teacher and the teacher of record for the next level.
+Students who have taken non-honors education courses for 9th through 11th grade and are interested in Honors or AP courses must discuss their admission with their current teacher and the teacher of record for the next level.
 Students may be required to submit writing samples as evidence of their ability and desire to perform at the expected level.